C0m3b4ck/Bookworm/README.md

 3. Run program

 ## How it Works
+User can add, modify or search books in .xlsx file using Bookworm.
+Deleted books are stored into a seperate list.

 ## Roadmap / Future Enhancements
+- adding more themes
+- more efficient language support
+- update system
 ---

 If you have questions, feature requests or want to contribute, reach out to **C0m3b4ck.**